 - Pay for e-waste disposal.
 Just as with solar panels, inverters can be disposed of as e-waste in most states, excluding Victoria.

 - Inverter recycling.
 You won’t get money, but you won’t be out of pocket either, if you can find an Australian recycler willing to take your old inverter.
-At least two Australian recyclers currently take inverters; MRI e-cycle solutions and Electronic Recycling Australia.
+Several Australian recyclers currently take inverters; MRI e-cycle solutions, Electronic Recycling Australia and PV Industries can help.
 You can check with your local recycling centres to see if they offer other options, although they are currently few and far between.

 How to Dispose of old Batteries